oddbird/popover-polyfill/README.md

 <link rel="stylesheet" src="/path/to/popover.css" />
 ```

-Note that default styles will not be applied to shadow tree.
+Note that default styles will not be applied to shadow roots.
 Each shadow tree will need to include the styles explicitly.

 ### With npm